Henry Lytton: Principal comedian: 1909 to 1934

 Helen Carte died in 1913, and the opera company was inherited by her stepson Rupert D'Oyly Carte.
-Although he wrote in 1922 that "the scope and versatility" of Lytton's work was unique, three years earlier, when planning the company's first London season for more than ten years, Carte had hoped to persuade Workman, who was in Australia, to return.
+Although he wrote in 1922 that "the scope and versatility" of Lytton's work was unique, three years earlier, when planning the company's first London season after more than ten years exclusively on tour, Carte had hoped to persuade Workman, who was in Australia, to return.
 Workman declined, and Lytton remained in possession of the patter roles both in London and on tour for the rest of his career.
 After the opening night of the 1919–20 London season at the Prince's Theatre, in which he played the Duke of Plaza-Toro, The Observer commented:

-Lytton starred in later seasons at the Prince's (1921, 1924 and 1926), in tours of Canada in 1927 and 1928 and the US in 1929, and in London seasons at the Savoy in 1929–30 and 1932–33.
+By this point in his tenure as principal comedian, Lytton was the public face of the company; he "exuded warmth and geniality" when representing it before audiences, interviewers and the public.
+He starred in later seasons at the Prince's (1921, 1924 and 1926), in tours of Canada in 1927 and 1928 and the US in 1929, and in London seasons at the Savoy in 1929–30 and 1932–33.

 Carte attempted to balance respect for tradition with the desire to keep productions fresh.
 Lytton approved of the new costumes commissioned by Carte, but strongly disapproved of, and battled against, the brisk tempi imposed by Malcolm Sargent, the young conductor brought in as musical director for the London seasons of 1926 and 1929–30.
-Lytton, who never mastered the art of reading music, had learnt his parts by rote, and had trouble with what he called "the twiddly bits" − Sullivan's turns and ornaments; The Times commented in 1926 that he "shows more respect for Gilbert's words than for Sullivan's notes, though he still manages to give the gist even of the latter".
+Lytton, who never mastered the skill of reading music, had learnt his parts by rote, and had trouble with what he called "the twiddly bits" − Sullivan's turns and ornaments; The Times commented in 1926 that he "shows more respect for Gilbert's words than for Sullivan's notes, though he still manages to give the gist even of the latter".
 Sargent studied Sullivan's manuscripts, and for some numbers set tempi that Lytton found difficult to cope with.
 There were rows at rehearsal and sometimes open disagreement in performances, with Lytton deliberately lagging behind Sargent's beat.

 Lytton was knighted in the 1930 Birthday Honours; he is the only person to have received the accolade for achievements as a Gilbert and Sullivan performer.
 The award was marked by newspapers in Australia, Britain, Canada, New Zealand and the US.
 In May the following year Lytton, driving in heavy rain, crashed his car; his passenger, his fellow D'Oyly Carte principal Bertha Lewis, was killed, and he was injured.
 He was absent for six weeks, during which Martyn Green, his understudy and eventual successor, took over his roles.
 In August 1931 Lytton permanently handed over two of his roles to Green – Robin Oakapple and the Major General.